kronostechnologies/devman/README.md

 WORK IN PROGRESS
 A python git repository manager.

-It can be used to manage your team git repositories.
+It can be used to manage your git repositories

  * Fork this repo
  * Create your configuration files
- * Have your team install devman from your fork.
+ * Have your team install devman from your fork
- * Stay up to date with our repository.
+ * Stay up to date with our repository
- * Send a pull request to add new features.
+ * Send a pull request to add new features

-**Use case:**
+**Use case**

-You have many teams working on different sets of repos and want a centralized, clear way to tell people what repo they need to clone for which project.
+ * You have many teams working on different sets of repos and want a centralized, clear way to tell people what repo they need to clone for which project.

-You have multiple systems and want them to always have the same repos. (ie: desktop & laptop)
+ * You have multiple systems and want them to always have the same repos. (ie: desktop & laptop)

-You work on multiple projects that contain multiple repos and want to manage them from a unique tool.
+ * You work on multiple projects that contain multiple repos and want to manage them from a unique tool.

-You are somewhat bored of cd'ing into your repos and want to control a specific repo, or group from any shell.
+ * You are somewhat bored of cd'ing into your repos and want to control a specific repo, or group from any shell.

-You are most tired of clicking on your GUI to update all your repos and want to get up to speed with CLI users. ;-)
+ * You are most tired of clicking on your GUI to update all your repos and want to get up to speed with CLI users. ;-)

-You are an automation aficionado, and can't imagine yourself doing repetitive tasks.

 ## Prerequisites